pawan941394/Analyzing_Banking_Trends/README.md

 Analyzing Banking Trends: Customer Transactions and Regional Impact

 # Overview
 This repository contains a Data Analysis project that demonstrates the use of various technologies, including Python, SQL, MySQL, Tableau, and Power BI, to analyze and visualize data.
-The project focuses on [ briefly describe the main objective or theme of your analysis ].
+The project focuses on analysis the banking trends.

 # Technologies Used